simeononsecurity/simeononsecurity.ch/content/articles/biometric-authentication-use-cases-and-security-considerations/index.en.md

 It is also essential to ensure that the biometric authentication system is regularly updated with the latest security patches and protocols to prevent any potential vulnerabilities from being exploited.

-Finally, it is crucial to have a **disaster recovery plan** in place in case of a data breach.
+Finally, you need to have a **disaster recovery plan** in place in case of a data breach.
 The plan should include steps to contain the breach, investigate the cause, and notify the affected users.
 The plan should also include steps to recover the lost data and prevent a similar breach from happening in the future.

 ## The Future of Biometric Authentication